 Potential bad check defenses include:

-- The defendant paid in full within 5 days; or
+- You paid in full within 5 days; or

-In Las Vegas, the Clark County D.A.’s Bad Check Department prosecutes bad check cases.
+The Clark County D.A.’s Bad Check Department prosecutes bad check cases in Las Vegas.

 2.1.
 Someone else wrote the check

 Checks are easy to steal, and signatures are simple to forge.
-An expert witness who specializes in counterfeits and forgeries may be able to show how someone other than the defendant passed the bad check.
+An expert witness who specializes in counterfeits and forgeries may be able to show how someone other than you passed the bad check.

-Defendants who make good on bounced checks within five days of being notified are no longer presumed to have intent to defraud.
-So if the defense attorney can show records that the defendant paid within this grace period, the check fraud charges may be dismissed.2
+If you make good on bounced checks within five days of being notified, you are no longer presumed to have intent to defraud.
+So if the defense attorney can show records that you paid within this grace period, the check fraud charges may be dismissed.2

 In casino marker cases, casinos usually give marker-holders 10 days’ notice before filing a criminal complaint.

-Emergency situations such as being in the hospital do not automatically let NRS 205.130 defendants off the hook.
-But it weakens the presumption that the defendant had an intent to defraud.
+Emergency situations such as being in the hospital do not automatically let you off the hook for check fraud.
+Though it weakens the presumption that you had an intent to defraud.

-If the defense attorney can show that the defendant was ill or indisposed at the time the check bounced, it may act as leverage when negotiating a plea bargain.
+If the defense attorney can show that you were ill or indisposed at the time the check bounced, it may act as leverage when negotiating a plea bargain.